 LimmudBoston is lucky to have Emma Stitcher, our Signage expert.
 Emma and her family attended many Limmuds when they lived in the UK.
 In fact, the Stitcher daughters celebrated their b’not mitvah at Limmud.
 Emma also serves as our best on-site advisor for WWLD–What would Limmud do?!

-LimmudBoston is a happening, a Jewish learningfest of culture and identity.
+LimmudFest is a happening, a volunteer-driven celebration of Jewish culture and identity.
 From storytelling, music and meditation to Torah and Talmud, LimmudBoston offers inspiration and education – engaging beginners and scholars alike.